MicrosoftDocs/win32-pr.fr-fr/desktop-src/CIMWin32Prov/cim-desktopmonitor.md

 <span id="This_device_is_not_working_properly_because_Windows_cannot_load_the_drivers_required_for_this_device."></span><span id="this_device_is_not_working_properly_because_windows_cannot_load_the_drivers_required_for_this_device."></span><span id="THIS_DEVICE_IS_NOT_WORKING_PROPERLY_BECAUSE_WINDOWS_CANNOT_LOAD_THE_DRIVERS_REQUIRED_FOR_THIS_DEVICE."></span>

-**Ce périphérique ne fonctionne pas correctement, car Windows ne peut pas charger les pilotes requis pour cet appareil.** 31
+**cet appareil ne fonctionne pas correctement car Windows ne peut pas charger les pilotes requis pour cet appareil.** 31

 </dt> <dd></dd> </dl>